RafailAndreou/Rhyme/README.md

 # Rhyme
 ## Overview
-This app was created in response to a request from my dad when I was 16 years old.
+This app was created in response to a request from my dad when I was 15 years old.
 It's a simple Python application designed to help users find words that rhyme with a specified input word.
-The app utilizes a word list and allows users to customize their search based on various attributes, such as the number of letters the rhyming words share with the input word.
+The app utilizes a word list and allows users to customize their search based on various attributes, such as the number of letters the rhyming words share with the input word.I want to share it because it's one of my first works.

 ## Features
 - **Word Rhyming:** Enter a word and the app will find all words that rhyme with it.